-Recipes for Valentine's Day - Salads with Red Ingredients
+Valentine's Day Recipes - Salads With Red Ingredients

 Yummy, Simple Salad

-Keep the Valentine Theme for Your Romantic Dinner at Home
+Valentine Theme For Your Romantic Dinner At Home

 Following are 3 simple salad ideas which use a touch of red color for Valentine's Day.